 The Village is a member of the Northwest Central Dispatch System (NWCDS) which serves 11 municipalities.
-NWCDS is a consolidated, multi-jurisdictional emergency communications system that answers approximately 341,000 emergency telephone calls per year and dispatches about 180,225 police calls and 55,700 fire/EMS calls for member municipalities.
-It has an authorized staff of 86.
+NWCDS is a consolidated, multi-jurisdictional emergency communications system that answers emergency telephone calls and dispatches both police and fire/EMS calls for member municipalities.

-The Village remitted approximately \$176,400 to NWCDS for year ended April 30, 2014.
+The Village remitted approximately \$181,447 to NWCDS for year ended April 30, 2015.